Haroenv/holmes/README.md

 $ npm install --save holmes.js
 ```

-After which you can add it in your page with i.e. browserify or loading the module in a different script tag.
+After which you can add it in your page with i.e. webpack, rollup, browserify or loading the module in a different script tag.

 You have to make sure that you have a `css` rule for the class `.hidden` that hides elements however you want.
 One option is to have this: